alcoves/alcoves/pier/README.md

 Typically, the flow goes like this.

 - Connect to gateway
-- Join rooms (harbour) using an accessToken
+- Join rooms (harbor) using an accessToken
-  - You are joined with all the harbours you have access to, plus a global event channel
+  - You are joined with all the harbors you have access to, plus a global event channel

 Events